CHEQUES, TYPES OF CHEQUES AND THEIR FEATURES

 what are cheques?

-In other words, a cheque is an order written by the drawer to a bank to pay on demand —- read more of demand and supply here—- a specified sum of money to the person named as payee on the cheque.
+In other words, a cheque is an order written by the drawer to a bank to pay on demand —- read more of demand and supply here—- a specified sum of money to the person named as a payee on the cheque.

 To complete a cheque, the drawer inserts the name of the payee, the amount he is to be paid in words and figures, date and signature.

-Differences between a cheque and a bank note
+Differences between a cheque and a banknote

 A cheque is an instrument in writing made upon a bank to pay a given sum of money to a named person or bearer, at a specific date,